Kaylan + Tyler’s Story

 Kaylan acknowledged that CFUMC poured into her Christian walk at a very young age with Bible stories and songs, providing a foundation for her walk with Christ.
 Additionally, the short-term youth mission trips as well as the 9:51 worship service have made a significant impact on her life.
 Kaylan said, “We are so thankful for the support from our Church family, and we are blessed to be able to pray for growth and discipleship for CFUMC and for our relationships through mission outreach.”

-Kaylan and Tyler will begin their mission service on August 5, 2017.
-If you like to stay up-to-date with their mission work in Ecuador, please email Kaylan (firstname.lastname@example.org) or Tyler (email@example.com) and ask to be put on their mailing list.
+Kaylan and Tyler began their mission service on August 5, 2017.
+If you like to stay up-to-date with their mission work in Ecuador, please email Kaylan (email@example.com) or Tyler (firstname.lastname@example.org) and ask to be put on their mailing list.

 Written by Carrie Ann Sienkiewicz and Edited by Scott Sienkiewicz